In Depth: Muscles

 The quadriceps comprise a four-muscle group at the front of the thigh that performs the majority of the work to extend the knee.
 These muscles are the strongest and leanest in the entire body.
 They are:

 - Rectus femoris: This muscle attaches to the kneecap.
-It has the least affect on flexing the knee.
+It has the least effect on flexing the knee.

 - Vastus medialis: This teardrop-shaped muscle of the inner thigh attaches along the femur and down to the inner border of the kneecap.
 It aids in knee extension.